Living with Back Pain

 Most back pain gets better on its own, with or without treatment.
 Surgery is rarely a necessary done to treat back pain.

-There are plenty of lifestyle changes and self-help strategies to help you prevent back pain, manage it, and keep it from coming back.
+If you are living with back pain, know that there are plenty of lifestyle changes and self-help strategies to help you prevent back pain, manage it and keep it from coming back.

 If your back is hurting, regular activity can help to relieve inflammation and ease muscle tension.

 Exercises for low back pain can you help to strength your back muscles.
 They also help you to support your spine.

 Research finds that most exercise is safe for people with back pain.

 You should, however, ask your doctor before starting any exercises for your back, especially if you are in pain.
 He or she can offer recommendations for effective and safe exercises.

 Extra weight, especially in your midsection, makes back pain worse because it shifts your body forward and puts strain on your back.

 Maintaining a healthy weight or losing a few pounds can ease your back issues and reduce stress on other joints.